996icu/996.ICU/README.md

 * 996.ICU is an initiative initiated by IT practitioners.
 We welcome people from other fields and other countries to join the discussion.

 * This is not a political movement.
-We firmly uphold the labor law and require employers to respect the legitimate rights and interests of their employees.
+We firmly uphold the labor law and request employers to respect the legitimate rights and interests of their employees.

 * It is a great progress from closed source to open source, and it will also be a great progress from open source to emphasizing labor rights at the same time.
 What we want is to create an open source software license that advocates workers' rights.

 * We are willing to hear all positive and constructive proposals and advocate mature and responsible speech.

-* We are working on the drafting of Anti-996 License right now and we hope to get help from professionals with relevant experience.
+* We are working on the drafting of Anti-996 License right now and we hope to receive assistance from professionals with relevant experience.

 Proposals
 ---
 A proposal is a document accepted by 996.ICU.
-Typically, a proposal should give a solution or suggestion about the development of the project and community.
+Typically, a proposal should outline a solution or suggestion about the development of the project and community.
-For more details, you can read the [proposal template](proposal/proposal_template.md) document.
+For more details, please read the [proposal template](proposal/proposal_template.md) document.

 To help the development of 996.ICU, you can do several things base on proposals.